 • Lack of Endocrine Therapy: For individuals with Hormone Receptor-Positive Breast Cancer, failing to undergo endocrine therapy can elevate their risk of recurrence.

-• Cancer Cells with Specific Traits If you had triple-negative breast cancer, there’s an increased risk of recurrent breast cancer.
+• Cancer Cells with Specific Traits If you have triple-negative breast cancer, there is an increased risk of recurrent breast cancer.
 Triple-negative breast cancer lacks estrogen or progesterone receptors and does not overproduce the HER2 protein.

-• Obesity: We all are aware of the severe health risks associated with obesity, such as cardiovascular diseases, high blood sugar and more.
-However, it’s important to note that a higher body mass index is also connected to an increased risk of cancer recurrence, especially in the breast area.
+• Obesity: We are all aware of the severe health risks associated with obesity, such as cardiovascular diseases, high blood sugar, and more.
+However, it is important to note that a higher body mass index is also connected to an increased risk of cancer recurrence, especially in the breast area.

-The symptoms of recurring breast cancer can vary based on the location it is reappearing.
+The breast cancer recurrence symptoms can vary based on the location it is reappearing.
 For instance, when cancer reappears in the same area as the initial cancer (local recurrence), it presents different signs compared to regional recurrence, which involves breast cancer spreading to nearby lymph nodes.
 Symptoms of local recurrence of breast cancer includes:

 • Lumps/bumps on or under your chest.